Some thoughts on Spring

 When we’re in full winter we often yearn for the longer days and warmer sunshine of spring to arrive and the same could be said for our longings when things aren’t going as we wish with our horse riding or any other area of our lives.
 In the winter we might wish that things were better or different and as spring arrives hope increases, positivity grows and, just like the leaves unfurling on the trees, opportunities begin to appear.
 Sometimes our, metaphorical, spring comes quickly and at other times it might feel as though it will never arrive.

 My job at Horse Riding with Confidence Scotland is to help you to find your spring when you’re struggling to see it and feel that you’re stuck in your winter season.
 What a joy it is to help someone to open their eyes to the spring which wasn’t too far away but they were just unable to grasp it or it was just beyond their awareness.

 My promise to you is to help you to find your very own spring, whatever that means to you, to assist you to find solutions which are sustainable and which can be used in all sorts of situations and to overcome all sorts of challenges.
 Working together we will work out what is going on and come up with a plan of how to move forward.
-Drawing from my training and fifteen years of experience of working with horse riders I have a varied and extensive tool box which I can share with you.
+Drawing from my training and experience of working with horse riders over many years I have a varied and extensive tool box which I can share with you.

 So, as the spring always follows the winter, changes will come for you too.
 Perhaps your spring will arrive more quickly than you expected or perhaps it will take a little longer than you hoped but changes will occur and, working together, we will make sure that those changes are the one you are searching for.